NikKowPHP/social-brain/chapters/chapter-15.md

 To solve both problems, we need a protocol for giving feedback safely, a protocol for receiving it gracefully, and a protocol for making the change stick.

+> ### **Positional Alert: The Gravity of Feedback**
+>
+> Giving feedback "down" (to a direct report) carries inherent Status and Certainty threats.
+Your primary job is to create safety using the "Get Permission" step.
+Giving feedback "up" (to a boss) is risky.
+Your primary job is to frame it in a way that serves their goals and respects their Status, such as asking for their advice on the data you're presenting.

 > ### **From the Boardroom to the Living Room: The "Car Keys" Debug**
 >
 > The feedback protocols are lifesavers for sensitive conversations.
 Instead of a parent saying, "You're too old to be driving at night!" (a Status and Autonomy attack that guarantees a fight), the Debug protocol gives an adult child a much better script.